 Dogs have been associated with humans for at least 15,000 years, with recent genetic research pointing to as early as 100,000 years ago.
 Some of the breeds known today have been around for 3,000 years or longer.
 For instance, the Alaskan Malamute and Saluki have changed very little over the centuries.

-Spontaneous genetic mutations happen at a relatively constant rate, and most are not advantageous.
+Spontaneous genetic mutations also happen at a relatively constant rate, and most are not advantageous.
 Nature would weed these individuals out of the gene pool.
-But dog breeders might find the results interesting and use the individuals with this mutation to introduce changes to existing dog breeds or develop a new breed.
-Welcome mutations include body shape and size, ear placement, tail carriage, scenting and sighting ability, or even hair coat and color.
+But dog breeders might find the mutations interesting and use the dogs with them to introduce changes to existing dog breeds or to develop a new breed.
+Welcome mutations include body shape and size, ear placement, tail carriage, scenting and sighting ability, or coat type and color.

-Selective breeding by dog fanciers refined breeds tremendously in the past 300 years.
-Breeders still experiment by creating hybrids and designer dogs.
-Despite the great variety in size and shape, all dogs are easily recognizable as canines.
+Selective breeding has refined breeds tremendously over the past 300 years.
+Breeders still experiment today by creating hybrids and designer dogs.
+But despite the great variety in size and shape, all dogs are easily recognizable as canines.

 Interestingly, research has pointed to a single gene variant that is most responsible for the difference in size of dog breeds.
-It produces different variations of insulin-like growth factor, a hormone that influences cell growth.
-Large breeds are more likely to have the usual variant and small breeds are more likely to have the small variant.
-This may be why breeders have been so successful in developing large and small breeds.
+It produces variations of insulin-like growth factor, a hormone that influences cell growth.
+Large breeds are more likely to have the usual variant, and small breeds are more likely to have the small variant.
+This might be why breeders have been so successful in developing large and small breeds.

-Giantism (acromegaly) mutation created breeds like the Great Dane and St. Bernard.
-These mastiff-type breeds not only are larger than most dogs, but they also tend to be more heavily muscled and cobby—have a compact, short-bodied structure.
-By comparison, sighthound breeds like greyhounds and Scottish deerhounds are no less muscled but appear lither—and there is a wide range between the two extremes.
+A giantism mutation created breeds, such as the Great Dane and St. Bernard.
+These mastiff-type breeds not only are larger than most dogs, but they also tend to be more heavily muscled and cobby (having a compact, short-bodied structure).
+By comparison, sighthound breeds, such as greyhounds and Scottish deerhounds, are no less muscled but appear lither.
+And there is a wide range between the two extremes.

-Large breed dogs were often bred to be herding and guard dogs.
+Large dogs were often bred to be herding and guard dogs.
 Many are noted for being very loyal to their human family.
 Bigger breeds need more space.
-If you live in an apartment, you will need to be sure to schedule exercise time for your big dog.
-They also eat more food, which can become costly if you are on a budget.
-Larger breeds have access to countertops and higher shelves, so you'll need to think more about dog-proofing your living space.
-A big dog means more hair.
+So if you live in an apartment, you will need to schedule exercise time for your big dog.
+They also eat more food, which can become costly.
+Plus, large breeds have access to countertops and high shelves, so you'll need to think more about dog-proofing your living space.
+And a big dog means more hair.
 While some large breeds don't shed as much as others, there will still be more dog hair to clean up simply due to the size.
 You, or the groomer, will also have to spend more time caring for the coat of a big dog.

-You will need to take extra care in feeding a large breed puppy so your dog doesn't grow too fast, which can lead to bone and joint problems.
+Moreover, you will need to take extra care in feeding a large breed puppy, so the dog doesn't grow too fast, as this can lead to bone and joint problems.
 Large breeds are more at risk for hip dysplasia and elbow dysplasia, which is inherited.
-Reputable breeders do not breed affected dogs.
+Reputable breeders should not breed affected dogs.

-Deep-chested large breeds are prone to bloat and torsion (gastric dilatation-volvulus), in which the stomach fills with air and twists when the dog eats too much or too fast, which is a veterinary emergency.
-You need to give big dogs meals of limited amounts rather than allowing them to free-feed to avoid this condition.
+Deep-chested large breeds are prone to bloat and torsion, in which the stomach fills with air and twists when the dog eats too much or too fast.
+This is a veterinary emergency.
+You must give big dogs meals of limited amounts rather than allowing them to free-feed to avoid this condition.

 Small breeds are those where the typical adult weighs 21 pounds or less.
 The American Kennel Club has the Toy Group classification for breeds weighing up to 10 pounds.

-Small breeds developed when a normal-sized dog was miniaturized with selective breeding.
-Sometimes this was in breeding the smallest dogs of a single breed, and in other cases, they were crossed with breeds that were already much smaller.
-The whippet, for example, looks like a scaled down greyhound, while the poodle comes in three sizes including the tiny toy poodle.
-It may be hard to believe, but the pug is a mastiff type and so is the Chihuahua, often with a similar attitude as their larger counterparts.
+Small breeds developed when average-size dogs were miniaturized with selective breeding.
+Sometimes this was from breeding the smallest dogs of a single breed.
+And in other cases, they were crossed with breeds that were already much smaller.
+The whippet, for example, looks like a scaled-down greyhound, while the poodle comes in three sizes including the tiny toy poodle.
+It might be hard to believe, but the pug is a mastiff-type dog, and so is the Chihuahua, often with a similar attitude as their larger counterparts.

-The other “little” dogs aren’t always so small—but instead are simply short.
+Some small dog breeds are simply short.
 Dwarfism (achondroplasia) results in shortened, somewhat curved leg bones but leaves the body proportional.
-Examples include breeds like dachshunds, basset hounds, and corgies.
+Examples include dachshunds, basset hounds, and corgis.

-Because small dogs were developed from a wide range of breeds, you will find those that retain their hunting instincts (such as terriers) and guarding instincts (with plenty of barking).
-Some have very high energy levels and you will need to give them exercise and keep them challenged with toys and games.
-You should research each breed to check their typical characteristics.
+Because small dogs were developed from a wide range of breeds, you will find breeds that retain their hunting instincts (such as terriers) and guarding instincts (with plenty of barking).
+Some have very high energy levels and need lots of exercise and mental stimulation despite their size.